 Costs of custom packaging

-Naturally, cost is going to be a big factor in determining how your unboxing experience will look.
+Naturally, the cost is going to be a big factor in determining how your unboxing experience will look.
 The price of custom packaging varies depending on the supplier and the packaging element in question.
 It’s very important that you set a budget for your unboxing experience before you start designing.

 Custom boxes and tubes